pedrotcp/attempts/README.md

 ## ROADMAP
 - Add option to benchmark using a key and output time delta
 - Add option to store timestamps in memory, given a variable limit, to optmize memory usage
-- Add option to output a formatted table with outputs
+- Add option to output a formatted table with in-memory logged timestamps
+- Add support to timezones

 ## License